Our Scientific Director Dr. David Flavell explains about the life saving research work being funded by Leukaemia Busters.

 In recent years, antibody and other treatments that are highly selective at killing cancer cells, but which leave normal cells untouched in the patient’s body, have proven highly effective where chemotherapy has failed.

-Over twenty years ago our lead scientists at Leukaemia Busters chose to investigate and research antibody-based treatments and have developed several of these over the intervening years, two of which have been tested in nationwide clinical trials in both adults and children with recurrent leukaemia, lymphoma or myeloma.
+Over twenty years ago our lead scientists funded by Leukaemia Busters chose to investigate and research antibody-based treatments and have developed several of these over the intervening years, two of which have been tested in nationwide clinical trials in both adults and children with recurrent leukaemia, lymphoma or myeloma.

-Our scientists always disseminate the results of their research either at international cancer research conferences or in high caliber international medical journals.
-This is important as it ensures that the results of the charity’s potentially lifesaving research is freely available for other doctors and scientists to draw on worldwide.
+The scientists always disseminate the results of their research either at international cancer research conferences or in high caliber international medical journals.
+This is important as it ensures that the results of the potentially lifesaving research is freely available for other doctors and scientists to draw on worldwide.

-Our research is now focused on building on our past successes and through the use of genetic engineering and other cutting edge technologies.
-This will allow us to work towards developing the next generation of antibody-based drugs that we hope will prove increasingly more effective and ultimately provide cures for those who are currently incurable.
+The research is now focused on building on our past successes and through the use of genetic engineering and other cutting edge technologies.
+This will allow the laboratory to work towards developing the next generation of antibody-based drugs that we hope will prove increasingly more effective and ultimately provide cures for those who are currently incurable.